Lan Xang: Decline

 The Lao developed a distinct cultural, linguistic, religious, and political history during the four hundred-year period of Lan Xang.
 The monarchy in Laos, which was a direct continuation from the traditions of Lan Xang would continue for seven hundred and fifty years through the Khun Lo Dynasty until 1975.
 The decline of Lan Xang vis-à-vis their neighboring kingdoms was primarily due to geography, weak internal political structures, limited agricultural production, and the international arms trade.

 Despite its relative size, Lan Xang was landlocked throughout its history.
-The Mekong River, formed the major means of transportation in the kingdom, is navigable only along certain stretches.
+The Mekong River, which formed the major means of transportation in the kingdom, is navigable only along certain stretches.
 Surrounding Lan Xang were populous and powerful neighboring states: Ming China, Burma, Ayutthaya, Sukhothai, Lanna, the Đại Việt and the Khmer.
 Politically, a feudal system of relatively independent mueang and nobles held regional autonomy.

 The succession of the monarchs was never based solely on primogeniture, as both the Sena (a council which could include senior royal family members, ministers, and generals) and Sangha (senior members of the clergy) would choose a suitable successor based on both legitimacy and individual merit.
 The state bureaucracy as originally designed by Fa Ngum and Samsenthai was along a military structure which included some social mobility through meritocracy.
 Over time however social distinctions became more entrenched and the bureaucracy became based on hereditary title.
 The political institutions in Lan Xang created disputes and instability especially during royal successions.

 Trade and the economy of Lan Xang were based on high value commodities which could be easily transported using overland trade routes.
 Agricultural products like rice were too heavy for transport, and were both taxed and consumed by the regional mueang.
 The narrow valleys and climate along the Mekong was suitable for only certain varieties of glutinous rice.
 The rice varieties were both low yield, and labor-intensive in comparison to the floating rice grown in Thailand.
 Both Ayutthaya and Thailand profited immensely from the international rice trade with the Chinese, Muslim and European traders.

 The demand for Lan Xang's high value trade commodities had to pass through intermediary kingdoms to reach world markets, thus for example when Japanese demand for forest products increased it was the Siamese which benefited from the trade.
 Maritime trade routes became more important than the Tea Routes in northern Lan Xang, the river trade along the Mekong and Chao Praya, or the overland trade with Vietnam.
 Trade with Europeans for weapons began as early as 1511 in Ayutthaya, and by contrast the first European trade mission to Lan Xang was not until the 1640s.
 Access to advanced European weapons proved decisive during the Burmese invasions of Lan Xang and would become more important in subsequent wars with Vietnam and Thailand during the eighteenth and nineteenth centuries.